Rhinocéros at the Barbican

 Rhinocéros was undoubtedly inspired by the historical context in which it was conceived, but its themes make it a timeless play.
 One hopes the well-deserved bravos! shouted at the end yesterday came from an audience conscious that those fears exorcised by the production are indeed still as relevant nowadays.
 Too bad the play is on such a short run!

 Rhinocéros is on at the Barbican Theatre until 16th February 2013.
-For further information or to book tickets, visit here.
+For further information or to book tickets visit the theatre’s website here.